5 Star Residential and Commercial Roofing

 Lifted and Missing Shingles

-Wind catches the exposed edge of a shingle and peels it upward, breaking the adhesive seal.
-Once one shingle lifts, surrounding shingles lose their overlap protection and become vulnerable too.
-Missing shingles leave the underlayment and deck directly exposed to rain.
+Texas Panhandle wind catches the exposed edge of a shingle and peels it upward, breaking the factory adhesive seal that holds the tab to the course below.
+Once one shingle lifts, the surrounding shingles lose their overlap protection and the seal strip starts to fail on either side.
+Once the tabs are gone, the synthetic or felt underlayment is the only thing between rain and the OSB deck.

 Exposed Underlayment

-When shingles blow off, the synthetic or felt underlayment beneath them becomes the only barrier between your roof deck and the weather.
-Underlayment is not designed for prolonged UV exposure and will degrade quickly, making emergency repair critical.
+When shingles blow off in a 60-plus-mph Panhandle gust, the synthetic or felt underlayment is the only barrier between your roof deck and the next rain.
+Underlayment is not designed for prolonged UV exposure across a Texas summer and will degrade within weeks.
+Reshingling that section is a priority before the next storm front rolls through.

 Flashing Separation